emberjs/website/source/blog/embertimes-template.md

 ## [Contributors' Corner](https://guides.emberjs.com/release/contributing/repositories/)

-<p>This week we'd like to thank our siblings for their contributions to Ember and related repositories 💖!</p>
+<p>This week we'd like to thank our siblings for their contributions to Ember and related repositories! 💖</p>

 ---